BrittneyOleniacz/Latitudinal_Trends_Dashboard/README.md

 # Visualizing Latitudinal Trends

 ## Background
+### Objective
-OBJECTIVE: Data is more powerful when we share it with others!
+Data is more powerful when we share it with others!
+### Task
-TASK: Create a visualization dashboard website using visualizations created in a past assignment.
+Create a visualization dashboard website using visualizations created in a past assignment.
 Specifically, we'll be plotting [weather data](Resources/cities.csv).

+### Organization and requirements
-ORGANIZATION: Create individual pages for each plot and a means by which we can navigate between them.
+Create individual pages for each plot and a means by which we can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
 We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.

-### Website Requirements
 1. The website must consist of 7 pages total, including:
     * A [landing page](#landing-page) containing:
          * An explanation of the project.